greenpeace/gpes-test-mixpanel-tracking/README.md

 ## Goals of this test

-1. Respect the cookie law by:
+1. Respect the **cookie law** by:
    1. Don't put any cookie, that could be used for tracking, before the user makes a decision about cookies.
    2. If the user denies all cookies, the only cookie allowed is the local storage object `cookieSettings` with info about the user's choice.
    3. If the user has taken a decision about cookies before the implementation of Mixpanel, respect that decision.
    4. Respect the 2 relevant categories: "analytics" for anonymous tracking and with "segmentation" we can relate with PII.
+2. Set up the **identity** properly to use with:
+   1. Anonymous users that have rejected cookies on events in the same page (page view and others)
+   2. Anonymous users that have accepted cookies.
+The idenity will have to be consistent between pages and between sessions.
+   3. Users identified by email (forms) should merge their new non-anonymous identity with previous ones.
+Only if the user has accepted the `segmentation` category.
+   4. Add a new email to an idenity that already has an email address.
-2. Mixpanel should collect information with Brave's browser and it's default settings.
-The user cookie decisions for this website have to override Brave's.
+3. Mixpanel should collect information with **Brave's browser** and it's default settings.
+The user's cookie decisions for this website have to override Brave's settings.

-<small>Note: Above, when say "coookie", it includes any tech that can store information in the user's browser.</small>
+<sup><sub>Note: Above, when say "coookie", it includes any tech that can store information in the user's browser.</sub></sup>

 ## Relevant files